nt246/lcwgs-guide-tutorial/README.md

 **Other resources**:

-Please check out our [beginner's guide to low-coverage whole gneome sequencing](https://doi.org/10.1111/mec.16077).
+Please check out our [beginner's guide to low-coverage whole genome sequencing](https://doi.org/10.1111/mec.16077).

 We also maintain two GitHub repos that host a collection of scripts for the efficient high-throughput [processing](https://github.com/therkildsen-lab/data-processing) and [analysis](https://github.com/therkildsen-lab/genomic-data-analysis) of lcWGS data.